carpentries-incubator/python-testing/index.md

 Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
-A new detector is calibrated when the scientist observes its responses to to known input signals.
+A new detector is calibrated when the scientist observes its responses to known input signals.
 The results of this calibration are compared against the _expected_ response. **An experimental scientist would never conduct an experiment with uncalibrated detectors - that would be unscientific.
 So too, simulations and analysis with untested